Old favorites. New pals. Lots of Chandra in your face everywhere. That can only mean one thing: it's time for Core Set 2020!

 Some things that may draw you into specific colors are:

-- A lot of playable cards in that color; or
+- A lot of playable cards in that color

-Ideally, the colors you pick will have all four, but if two or three of those are true, that's plenty good
+Ideally, the colors you pick will have all four of these criteria, but if two or three of those are true, that's plenty good.

 Whatever your method, you're going to need to narrow down what you're playing.
 If you get stuck at the Prerelease, feel free to ask the players around you for help.
 (You are allowed to do this at a Prerelease; everyone is there to make sure it's a fun event!)

 Now you have your colors down.
-From there, how do you take everything you have and figure out which 22 to 23 cards you're going to want to put in your deck?
+From there, how do you take everything you have and figure out which 22–23 cards you're going to want to put in your deck?

 Here's one process that may help!

 First, lay your creatures out in mana-cost order.
 This helps you see what creatures you're going to potentially be able to cast at each part of the game.
-(Don't lay your noncreatures out at this point unless they're cards you are planning to play as soon as you have that much mana—for example, you will generally cast a Tolarian Scholar on turn three, whereas Murder isn't usually a turn-three play.)
+(Don't lay your noncreatures out at this point unless they're cards you are planning to play as soon as you have that much mana—for example, you will generally cast a Daybreak Chaplain on turn two, whereas Disenchant isn't usually a turn-two play.)

 A good "mana curve" of creatures is crucial to a successful Sealed deck.
 You don't want to have a ton of cards at any single spot in the curve.
 It's important for you to have a good mix so you can play your cheap spells in the early game and your expensive spells in the late game.
 As a very general rule for Limited, I would look to play something like this: